Cloud360-Training/SC-401/README.md

-# SC-401 Microsoft Administering Information Security in Microsoft 365: Ninja Training
+# SC-401 Microsoft Administering Information Security in Microsoft 365: Training

 Welcome to the **SC-401 Microsoft Administering Information Security in Microsoft 365 Ninja Training**!
 This repository is designed to be your comprehensive, one-stop resource for preparing for the SC-401 certification exam.